speciationgenomics/speciationgenomics.github.io/_pages/Introduction_to_R.md

 | matrix     | Numeric, character, complex or logical              | No                                             |
 | dataframe  | Numeric, character, complex or logical              | Yes                                            |

 It is worth noting that there are many other data structures in R and one in particular we have avoided in this introduction is the **list**.
-Lists are useful but a little complex for your first ventures with the language - we will cover them in the next chapter.
+Lists are useful but a little complex for your first ventures with the language - we will cover them in the next session.

 Handling datasets in R
 ----------------------